railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 You should efficiently keep track of payments of your customers and suppliers.

-``Sales Payment`` allows you to register the payments you receive from your customers.
+:guilabel:`Customer Payment` allows you to register the payments you receive from your customers.
-In order to record a payment, you have enter the customer, the payment method (= the journal) and the payment amount.
-OpenERP will propose to you automatically the reconciliation of this payment with the open invoices or sales receipts.
+In order to record a payment, you have to enter the customer, the payment method (= the journal) and the payment amount.
+OpenERP will automatically propose the reconciliation of this payment with open invoices or sales receipts.

 You can do this in OpenERP using the menu :menuselection:`Accounting --> Customers --> Customer Payment`.

 .. figure::  images/account_customer_payment.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Customer Payment Form*

 To create a new `Customer Payment`, select the customer and `Payment Method`.
 You can add invoices and other transactions in the `Payment Information` tab.
 Now select the proper `Payment Difference`, i.e. `Keep Open` and `Reconcile with Write-Off`.
-In the case of `Reconcile with Write-Off` the write-off amount will come automatically but you have to enter the `Write-Off account` so that accounting entries can be generated by OpenERP.
+In the case of `Reconcile with Write-Off`, the write-off amount will come automatically but you have to enter the `Write-Off account` so that accounting entries can be generated by OpenERP.

 The supplier payment form allows you to track the payment you do to your suppliers.